sn-lab/Deeplabcut_Analysis/README.md

 It is possible to train new networks and still use this app, but there are specific requirements in order to make a new network that is still compatible with this app as is.

 ### Requirements for the ymaze analysis type
-In the config.yaml file of a new DLC network, these are the names and labels that must be used verbatim:
+In the config.yaml file of a new DLC network, these are the names and labels that must be used  (case sensitive):
 >Task: YMaze
->&nbsp;
+>
 >bodyparts:
 >- rightarm
 >- leftarm